Providence Saint Joseph Medical Center: History

 Providence Saint Joseph Medical Center in Burbank is affiliated with Providence Health & Services, a large not-for-profit health system based in Renton, Washington.
 The Burbank location was founded in 1943 by the Sisters of Providence.

 PSJMC has more than 400 patient beds, and it offers a wide variety of medical and health services to people in the San Fernando Valley.
 Providence Saint Joseph is one of the largest employers in the San Fernando Valley, and the hospital has over 650 physicians on staff and close to 2,500 total employees.

 Annually, Providence Saint Joseph treats tens of thousands of patients, including those who seek emergency services in its emergency room, special care for medical conditions, and preventative care from its physicians.

 Providence Saint Joseph Medical Center also offers a wide variety of classes and special educational events.
 Classes include yoga, breastfeeding, Pilates, heart care, Lamaze, and a number of other special programs, lectures, and classes held throughout the year.

+In 1977, it was the location of The Incredible Hulk 1978-1982 TV series, used for the Culver Institute Radiology Department.